LucasDiogo96/S.O.L.I.D/README.md

  ### The solution.

- If we depends of abstractions this database migration will be more easy because we will need just depends of its abstraction.
+ If we depend on abstractions this database migration will be easier.

- The first step we need to create an interface
+ The first step we need to create an interface.

   ```csharp
     public interface IRepository